bytecodealliance/bytecodealliance.org/_posts/2026-05-12-how-wasm-components-enable-pluggable-middleware.md

 _And how the `splicer` framework makes it tractable at any interface edge._

-If you've been keeping up with the Wasi releases, you may have noticed the shape of `wasi:http` in the WASI 0.3.0 release candidate changed:
+If you've been keeping up with WASI releases, you may have noticed that the shape of `wasi:http` in the WASI 0.3.0 release candidate has changed:
 ```wit
 interface handler {
   /// This function may be called with either an incoming request read from the